Home --> Documentations --> PJLIB-UTIL Reference

 Flags to be specified when starting the DNS SRV query.

 Specify if the resolver should fallback with DNS A resolution when the SRV resolution fails.
-This option may be specified together with PJ_DNS_SRV_FALLBACK_AAAA to make the resolver fallback to AAAA if SRV resolution fails, and then to DNS A resolution if the AAAA resolution fails.
+This option may be specified together with PJ_DNS_SRV_FALLBACK_AAAA to make the resolver fallback to both DNS A and DNS AAAA resolutions if SRV resolution fails.

 Specify if the resolver should fallback with DNS AAAA resolution when the SRV resolution fails.
-This option may be specified together with PJ_DNS_SRV_FALLBACK_A to make the resolver fallback to AAAA if SRV resolution fails, and then to DNS A resolution if the AAAA resolution fails.
+This option may be specified together with PJ_DNS_SRV_FALLBACK_AAAA to make the resolver fallback to both DNS A and DNS AAAA resolutions if SRV resolution fails.

 Cancel an outstanding DNS SRV query.